graphology/graphology/docs/instantiation.md

   * **allowSelfLoops** <span class="code">[boolean]</span> <span class="default">true</span>: should the graph allow self-loops?
   * **defaultEdgeAttributes** <span class="code">[object]</span>: default edge attributes.
   * **defaultNodeAttributes** <span class="code">[object]</span>: default node attributes.
   * **edgeKeyGenerator** <span class="code">[function]</span>: Function used internally by the graph to produce keys for key-less edges.
 By default, the graph will produce keys as UUID v4 compressed through base91.
+For more information concerning the function you can provide, see [this](#edge-key-generator-function).
   * **hashDelimiter** <span class="code">[string]</span>: string used as hash delimiter for storing some data internally (undirected edges, typically).
   * **indexes** <span class="code">[object]</span>: Options regarding index computation.
 For more information, see [this](./advanced.md#indexes).
   * **map** <span class="code">[boolean]</span> <span class="default">false</span>: Should the graph allow references as key like a JavaScript `Map` object?